Lavine-Software-Development/Lavava/README.md

 # Setup
 The game is for 2 to 4 players
-Each player must pull main and install requirements.txt
+Go to the action tab and select the most recent workflow for the mode you want to play.
+Download the client and server version for your OS.

 Choose one player to run the server.
-This player needs to check the local ip address on their computer.
+This player needs to check the local ip address on their computer, and then start the server
-Go to the 'constants.py' file on each computer and change the 'NETWORK' value to the ip of the player running server

-The player running server should run server.py
-Each player should then run client.py.
-This must be after server.py is running
+Each player should then run client.
+This MUST be after server.py is running.
+Enter the IP address of the computer running server

-One player types HOST and chooses how many players should play, and they will be given a 6 digit code The other players type JOIN, and then type in the code.
+One player types HOST and chooses how many players should play, and they will be given a 3 digit code The other players type JOIN, and then type in the code.

 # Play